 When the smoke is thick and parents bring their children inside, both parents and children may need to change their clothing to reduce their exposure to the particulate matter.

-Goldman hesitates to accept the common comparisons of B.C. wildfire smoke to industrial or vehicle pollution seen in other cities, such as Beijing.
+Goldman hesitates to accept the common comparisons of B.C. wildfire smoke to industrial or vehicle pollution seen in other cities.
 He says smoke pollution is more dense and children in B.C. haven’t grown accustomed to the high level of particulate matter so their reactions can be more severe.
-According to the BC Centre for Disease Control, the closest pollution comparison would be to tobacco smoke.

 Parents and caregivers should talk to their doctor if a child exhibits: